If you’re in debt and can’t pay it back, obtain a loan, or don’t have anyone to borrow from, it may be time to file bankruptcy.

 19. It doesn’t address the root of your financial situation

-Though you will have to undergo some mandatory credit counseling courses during the bankruptcy process, bankruptcy itself won’t fix your underlying financial issues, and if you don’t learn from your errors, you could end up in the same situation again.
+Though you will have to undergo some mandatory credit counseling courses during the bankruptcy process, bankruptcy itself won’t fix your underlying financial issues.
+If you don’t learn from your errors, you could end up in the same situation again.

 20. It’s difficult if you change your mind